aws-samples/amazon-aurora-mysql-with-mariadb-jdbc-driver/README.md

 # Using the MariaDB JDBC driver with Amazon Aurora with MySQL compatibility

+## Overview
-Use the MariaDB JDBC driver, known as MariaDB Connector/J, to connect to an [Amazon Aurora](https://aws.amazon.com/rds/aurora/) cluster.
-We demonstrate how the automatic failover capability of the connector allows switching rapidly and seamlessly between master and replica in a failover situation.
+In this lab, we demonstrate how to use the MariaDB JDBC driver also known as MariaDB Connector/J, to connect to an [Amazon Aurora](https://aws.amazon.com/rds/aurora/) cluster.
+We use a combination of a small custom Java client program, AWS CLI and a terminal to showcase how the automatic failover capability of the connector allows switching rapidly and seamlessly between master and replica in a failover situation.
 You can have a quick read through of the following [blog post](https://aws.amazon.com/blogs/database/using-the-mariadb-jdbc-driver-with-amazon-aurora-with-mysql-compatibility/) if you do not wish to complete the lab.

 ## Learning objectives
 In this lab you will learn the following: